jstraughter1013/Gridlabs/README.md

 ---

-## Cloud v0 - Preview Links
+## Cloud v0 - Preview Links ✅

 GridLabs Cloud v0 allows you to share preview links of your UI components with anyone, without requiring them to set up or install anything.
+This feature eliminates the need for users to configure their own Vercel and Firebase accounts, delivering on our zero-configuration promise.

+**Status: COMPLETED** - The Cloud v0 feature is fully operational and ready for use.
+See [CLOUD.md](./CLOUD.md) for detailed documentation.

 ### Usage